huangziwei/nk/README.md

 # nk

-Convert Japanese EPUBs into TTS-ready text with VoiceVox (tested on macOS and Ubuntu).
+Convert Japanese EPUBs into TTS-ready text and narrate it with VoiceVox (tested on macOS and Ubuntu).

 ## Installation